Mitch Haniger Preview, Player Props: Giants vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 25th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Guardians' 3.98 team ERA ranks ninth across all league pitching staffs.
+- The Guardians' 3.98 team ERA ranks ninth among all league pitching staffs.

-- Guardians pitchers combine to give up 158 home runs (1.1 per game), the eighth-fewest in baseball.
+- Guardians pitchers combine to surrender the seventh-fewest home runs in baseball (159 total, 1.1 per game).

-- Williams (2-5) gets the starting nod for the Guardians in his 15th start of the season.
-He's put together a 3.34 ERA in 70 2/3 innings pitched, with 72 strikeouts.
+- Quantrill makes the start for the Guardians, his 16th of the season.
+He is 2-6 with a 5.70 ERA and 46 strikeouts in 79 2/3 innings pitched.

-- In his last outing on Wednesday against the Minnesota Twins, the righty tossed five innings, allowing one earned run while surrendering one hit.
+- In his last appearance on Friday against the Los Angeles Angels, the right-hander threw six scoreless innings while surrendering three hits.

-- The 24-year-old has put up an ERA of 3.34, with 9.3 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .221 batting average against him.
+- In 15 games this season, the 28-year-old has a 5.70 ERA and 5.2 strikeouts per nine innings, while giving up a batting average of .278 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.